 Get Spooky in These Halloweentowns Around the U.S.

-You can celebrate it at all ages and in all places, whether you're trick-or-treating in something your grandma sewed, toilet papering your algebra teacher’s house, or realizing how little money your algebra teacher must have been making and penitently volunteering to organize the local hayride.
-Eventually you can sew costumes for your grandkids and haunt your enemies as a ghost.
+You can celebrate it at all ages and in all places, whether you’re trick-or-treating in something your grandma sewed, decorating your house to scare your entire neighborhood, or going all out with a stay in a creepy historical hotel.
+Eventually, you can sew costumes for your grandkids, and someday you’ll be free to haunt ghost tours instead of simply attending them.
 Halloween is forever.

 Regardless of which phase of the Halloween life cycle you're in, nothing beats a good old-fashioned small-town Halloween festival.
-For all the corn mazes, apple bobbing, pumpkin carving, and costume contests you can handle, head to one of these small towns across the US.
+They’ve got costume parades and pumpkin carving, seances and seasonal snacks.
+Heck, some of these festivals even have autumnal train rides, over-the-top light-up displays, and macabre backstories.
+For all the spooky, wholesome fun you can handle, head to one of these small towns across the US.

 St. Helens, Oregon

 Salem is inarguably America’s most infamous Halloween destination, and every year, the residents make damn sure to remind us why they’ve held a firm grip on that title for the past 300 years.
-Hosted by “the foremost authorities on the spirit world,” the month-long Festival of the Dead celebrates all things death, magic, and the occult.
-There’s a psychic fair and witches' market, nightly seances, a magic circle, and even a grand Witches’ Ball (which very much gives Hocus Pocus vibes) with live performances from DJs, ritual drummers, and ceremonial dancers, as well as a costume contest with awards up to $1,000 cold hard cash.
+Hosted by “the foremost authorities on the spirit world,” the month-long Festival of the Dead celebrates all things witchy, occult, and related to death.
+There’s a psychic fair and witches' market, nightly seances, lessons in conjuring spirits, and even a grand Witches’ Ball (which very much gives Hocus Pocus vibes) with live performances from DJs, ritual drummers, and ceremonial dancers, as well as a costume contest with awards of up to $1,000 in cash.

 Chadds Ford, Pennsylvania